-This tutorial shows step-by-step how to create separated artwork for a screen printed T-shirt.
-Screen printing is regarded as the best method of printing onto apparel because of the quality it produces – and should not be confused with the inferior 4-color heat transfer printing which does not look as good or last as long.
+This tutorial shows step by step how to create separated artwork for a screen-printed T-shirt.
+Screen printing is regarded as the best method of printing onto apparel because of the quality it produces.
+It should not be confused with the inferior four-color heat transfer printing, which does not look as good or last as long.

 The tutorial also demystifies how to manage special or spot colors using Photoshop's channels.

-To start off, you'll assemble a CMYK illustration, then create a convincing mock up on a T-shirt.
-You'll then make full use of Photoshop's selection tools to create the necessary channels for screen printing, then discover how certain colors will maintain their vivacity by under printing with white.
+To start off, you'll assemble a CMYK illustration, and then create a convincing mockup on a T-shirt.
+You'll then make full use of Photoshop's selection tools to create the necessary channels for screen printing, and you'll discover how certain colors will maintain their vivacity by under-printing with white.
 Finally, you'll apply the often misunderstood concept of trapping to your artwork to counteract any slight misalignment that may occur on press.

-Download and open the girl image, you'll be isolating the figure next, so trim the excess background with the Crop Tool (C) as shown.
+Open a girl image (no longer available).
+You'll be isolating the figure next, so trim the excess background with the Crop Tool (C) as shown.

-Choose the Pen Tool (P) with it set to the Paths option to carefully plot your paths around the girl—don't sweat over the hair, you'll fix that later.
+Choose the Pen Tool (P) with it set to the Paths option to carefully plot your paths around the girl—don't sweat over the hair because you'll fix that later.
 I've stroked the path with red for clarity in the screengrab.
 Now select the Subtract From Path Area option to create the inner path on her right arm.

 Remember to use the Alt, Command and Shift modifier keys as you work.
 You can also fine-tune your path by holding the Command key to access the Direct Selection Tool to adjust the direction/anchor points.

 Now we'll make a density mask for the hair.
-Switch to the channels palette and cycle through each one in turn to determine which holds the most contrast for the hair—in this instance it's the "Blue" one.
-Duplicate it by dragging its thumbnail onto the Create New Channel icon, then hit Command + L to access the Levels dialogue box.
-Increase the contrast by setting the midpoint to 0.25 and the whitepoint to 235.
+Switch to the Channels palette and cycle through each one in turn to determine which holds the most contrast for the hair—in this instance it's the "Blue" one.
+Duplicate it by dragging its thumbnail onto the Create New Channel icon, and then hit Command-L to access the Levels dialogue box.
+Increase the contrast by setting the Midpoint to 0.25 and the Whitepoint to 235.

-Switch to the paths palette and Command-click your path thumbnail to generate a selection.
-Now back in your channels palette, target the "Blue copy."
-Ensure white is set as your foreground color, then hit Delete to fill the selection with black.
+Switch to the Paths palette and Command-click your path thumbnail to generate a selection.
+Now, back in your Channels palette, target the "Blue copy."
+Ensure white is set as your Foreground Color, and hit Delete to fill the selection with black.
 Don't deselect just yet.

 It's worth remembering that you can fill channel selections with white by switching the foreground color to black (press X) and hitting Delete.

 The mask is looking good apart from the right-hand shadow.
-Hit Shift+ Command + I to Inverse the selection, then enable the visibility of the top composite channel (you can also double-click the channel thumbnail to adjust its opacity to suit), then use a large, hard-edged white brush to erase the right-hand shadow and hair.
+Hit Shift-Command-I to Inverse the selection, and then enable the visibility of the top composite channel (you can also Double-click the channel thumbnail to adjust its opacity to suit).
+Use a large, white Hard Brush to Erase the right-hand shadow and hair.

 Now go to Image > Adjustments > Black and White and use the drop-down menu to select the High Contrast Red Filter preset.

-Switch to the channels palette and Command-click the "Blue copy" thumbnail to generate a selection.
-Inverse, then target the top composite channel and Copy it to the clipboard, now use the Color Picker to select 63C, 76M, 38Y, and 22K as your background color.
-Create a new document 7.5" wide by 12" high; with a resolution of 300dpi (print resolution); set the Color Mode to CMYK and set the Background Contents to Background Color.
+Switch to the Channels palette and Command-click the "Blue copy" thumbnail to generate a selection.
+Inverse, and then target the top composite channel and Copy it to the clipboard.
+Now use the Color Picker to select 63C, 76M, 38Y, and 22K as your background color.
+Create a New Document 7.5" wide x 12" high, with a Resolution of 300 dpi (print resolution).
+Set the Color Mode to CMYK and the Background Contents to Background Color.

-Now Paste your selection as a new layer, then go to Layer > Matting > Defringe by 2px to erase the white halo and Transform/position as shown.
+Now Paste your selection as a New Layer, and go to Layer > Matting > Defringe by 2 px to erase the white halo and Transform as shown.
 This purple background is only a visual representation of the T-shirt color.

-Generate a selection from the layer by Command-clicking its thumbnail, then switch to the channels palette.
-Click on the Create New Channel icon and then fill the selection with white, labeling it "Girl Alpha."
+Generate a Selection from the layer by Command-clicking its thumbnail, and then switch to the Channels palette.
+Click on the Create New Channel icon and then Fill the selection with white, labeling it "Girl Alpha."
 It's always a good idea to store commonly used selections as alpha channels, as you'll see later.

-Create the new document using the clipboard as the preset and setting the Color Mode to Greyscale.
+Create the New Document using the clipboard as the preset and setting the Color Mode to Greyscale.
 Paste your selection and Merge Down.
-Now go to Image > Mode > Bitmap, then under Method choose Halftone Screen.
-In the next dialogue box use the following settings: Frequency: 22, Angle: 45, and Shape: Line.
+Now go to Image > Mode > Bitmap, and under Method choose Halftone Screen.
+In the next dialogue box, use the following settings: Frequency: 22, Angle: 45, and Shape: Line.

 Select All and Copy > Paste into your working document and label it "Girl lineart."
 Next, set the Blending Mode to Multiply and Delete the original girl layer.